James M. Clarke

 GU2 7XH

-I am a second-year PhD student at the University of Surrey, working on the security and privacy of accessible technologies for people with visual impairments.
+I am a third-year PhD student at the University of Surrey, working on the security and privacy of accessible technologies for people with visual impairments.
 Visual impairment is a broad term to describe any vision loss, ranging from partial vision loss to completed blindness.
 In the United Kingdom, there are more than 2 million people who have visual impairments, with around 60% of them being women.
 People with visual impairments have various tools called assistive technologies, which can help them use computers and access the Internet, such as screen readers.

 latest posts